Login Credentials

 TF_VAR_rebuild_nodegroupstofalseto avoid unnecessary work. - Follow the procedure described in Updating Cluster Configuration to apply the change.

-Use a Custom Authorization Configuration
+Use a Custom Authorization configuration

 You can create and use a custom authorization configuration file without modifying the out-of-the-box authorization files.